Windows NT default services Service Name

 Automatic

-SERVICES.EXE (and PNPISA.SYS in "Devices" if you install it)
+SERVICES.EXE (and PNPISA.SYS in "Devices" if

-Enables "Plug and Play" capabilities for Windows NT 4.0
+Enables "Plug and Play" capabilities for Windows

+Probably should not be disabled.
 Remote Procedure Call (RPC) Locator

 Manual